Employees, Users and Access

 3. Click the Open button.

-The Employee window will open.
+The Employee window opens.

 For more information on the Employee Data window click here.